 Don’t Treat Yourself

 We totally get you don’t want to ruin your diet, or that sugar doesn’t sit well with the kids, but you are allowed to enjoy your life!
 If you’re talking yourself out of a dole whip and feeling bad about not having the amazing rose gold cupcake then do something about it.
 You’re probably not at Disney every month indulging in these snacks, so this one time or few days of happy food is probably o.k!
-Same goes from a massage or makeover.
+Same goes for a massage or makeover.
 It’s o.k. to spoil yourself a little on vacation.

 Stay on Your Phone

 Another way to totally ruin your vacation is to just be on your phone!!!
-If you’re spending your time on this pricey vacation, with gorgeous detail infused buildings, foods, rides, and experiences you should be paying attention to them.
+If you’re spending your time on this pricey vacation, with gorgeous detail-infused buildings, foods, rides, and experiences you should be paying attention to them.
 We’ve written about digitally detoxing on a Disney vacation before because if there is anywhere you should put down your phone and spend time with your family or friends- it’s at Disney.
 Sure, you’ll need to check the app every once in a while, but other socials should be kept at a minimum.

 Attach your Credit Card to Your Magic Band